 But older phones may not support the latest versions of the carer’s app, so double check compatibility before you buy.

-Baby monitoring apps can also drain your phone’s battery, in addition to all the other apps you may run throughout the day, as well as calls, messaging and so on.
-Keep this in mind because you don’t want your phone to shut down when you’re relying on it as a baby monitor.
+Baby monitoring apps can also drain your phone’s battery.
+The last thing you want is your phone to shut down when you’re relying on it as a baby monitor.

-Carer’s units are designed to work with the included camera out of the box so you don’t need to worry about compatibility or owning the latest model.
+Carer’s units are designed to work with the included camera out of the box, so you don’t need to worry about compatibility issues.听

 They typically use physical controls (which you may prefer over a touch screen) and come with mounts or kickstands for easy access while in use.

-But they’re usually larger than phones and most pockets, so you need to find a place to put them that’s in earshot.
-It’s easy to forget the carer’s unit if you duck upstairs or head outside for a while.
+But these units are usually larger than phones and most pockets, so you need to find a place to put them that’s in earshot.
+It can be easy to forget the carer’s unit if you duck upstairs or head outside for a while.

 There are plenty of options for a carer’s unit or smartphone app.